 - Roast refers to the roast shade, determined by roasting time.
 There are three basic roast shades, determined by the number of times the beans “crack” during the roasting process.
 The first crack brings us to light roast, the second to medium or full city roast, and the third to dark roast.
 Within each roast, there are numerous gradations.

 LIGHT ROASTS have high acidity and tend to be light and tangy on the tongue.
-Light roasts also best preserve the bean’s natural complexity and taste components, making them the preferred roast of professional cuppers.
-Light roasts are easily identifiable by their light brown shade and oil free beans (oil secretion is aspect of prolonged roasting).
-Light roasts also contain more caffeine than any other roast as caffeine is burned off during the roasting process.
-This means that light roasts have more caffeine that dark roasts.
+Light roasts also best preserve the beans’ natural complexity and taste components, making them the preferred roast of professional cuppers.
+Light roasts are easily identifiable by their light brown shade and oil-free beans (oil secretion is an aspect of prolonged roasting).
+Assuming the beans natural caffeine content is the same, light roasts contain more caffeine than any other roast as caffeine is burned off during the roasting process.
+This means that light roasts generally have more caffeine than dark roasts.